Dec 31, 2024

 - Meetup #4: Wednesday, Feb 12 - 10:00am PT (11:00 MT, 12:00 CT, 1:00 ET)

-Join Sarah with special guest Ingrid for a special Facebook live chat at NOON Pacific Time on Tuesday, January 7th for KAL yarn inspiration!!
+Watch the replay of our 1/7 Tuesday Lunch Chat with Sarah and special guest Ingrid talking all things KAL yarn inspiration!!
 Excited yet?
 Well, there’s more - registered participants will get 10% off their purchase of yarn for the KAL (one use per customer).
 AND we will have a prize drawing!

 PATTERN DETAILS